 This is an amazing educational video that discusses all aspects of vermicomposting or worm composting with red wigglers.
+It also covers how worm composting suppresses disease.
 It is very interesting with excellent video shots about how wonderful red worms are and what they actually accomplish.

 The video: Vermicomposting: a Living Soil Amendment from Cornell University covers: